Luke Prestridge

-Luke Prestridge (born September 17, 1956) is a former punter with a 6-year career in the National Football League.
+Luke Prestridge (born September 17, 1956) is an American former professional football player who was a punter in the National Football League (NFL) for the Denver Broncos (1979–1983) and the New England Patriots (1984).
 He was selected to the Pro Bowl after the 1982 season as a member of the Denver Broncos.
-In high school, he was the quarterback and punter for the Sharpstown Apollos in Houston, Texas (class of 1975). 's NFL off-season, Luke Prestridge held at the Broncos franchise records for punts in a game (12; tied with 2 others), and career post-season yards per punt (45.7).
+He played high school football at Sharpstown High School in Houston and college football at Baylor University.

+As of 2017's NFL off-season, Luke Prestridge held at the Broncos franchise records for punts in a game (12; tied with 2 others), and career post-season yards per punt (45.7).
 In a 1984 game in Week 8 between the New England Patriots and Miami Dolphins, Prestridge booted an 89-yard punt, which at the time tied an NFL record for longest punt.
 Through the 2018 NFL season, it remained the fourth longest punt in the NFL Super Bowl era.